-- One skipper training session was held by contractor's Environmental Officer.
-Competency tests were subsequently conducted with the trained skippers by ET.
-The list of all trained skippers was properly recorded and maintained by ET. - In this reporting period, two skippers were trained by contractor's Environmental Officer.
-In total, 1910 skippers were trained from August 2016 to May 2024. - The MSS automatically recorded deviation cases such as speeding, and entering no entry zone.
-ET conducted checking to ensure the MSS records deviation cases accurately. - Deviations such as speeding within the works area and entering no entry zone were identified.
+- During this reporting period, no skipper was trained.
+In total, 1934 skippers were trained from August 2016 to November 2024. - Deviations such as speeding within the works area and entering no-entry zone were identified.
 All the concerned contractors were reminded to comply with the requirements of the MTRMP-CAV during the bi-weekly Construction Traffic Control Centre (CTCC) audit. - Three-month rolling programmes (one month record and three months forecast) for construction vessel activities were received from the contractors in order to help maintain the number of construction and associated vessels on site to a practicable minimal level.